cryptomkt/cryptomkt-python/README.md

 client.get_ticker()

-#can recieve market as an optional parameter, in that case will return only the ticker of the specified market.
+#can receive "market" as an optional argument, in that case will return only the "ticker" of the specified "market".

 client.get_ticker(market="XLMCLP")
 ```